 You created your first Popup Maker popup.
 Then, you bring up an incognito or private browser window and go to your site to test it out.
 But the popup doesn't show.
 What gives?

-This guide covers the most common reasons why your popup doesn't show along with ways to troubleshoot them.
+- The most common reasons why your popup doesn't open.

 Problems With Showing Your Popup #

-The common reasons your first popup isn't showing are:
+The common reasons your first popup isn't opening are:

 Make sure your popup is published.
 When you edit your popup, check the Publish status and Popup Enabled toggle.
 The status should say Published, and the Popup Enabled toggle button should be on the right side with a green background color.
 Here's what those look like.

 You can also turn on and off your popup from Popup Maker > All Popups.